 Interactions of Homo sapiens with Homo erectus and Homo neanderthalensis Homo sapiens' eastward colonization took them through the range of Homo erectus, which still existed in the Indonesian archipelago, and Homo floriensis as well.
 Their northern colonization brought them into the range of Neanderthals.
 Did Homo sapiens eradicate those other species?
 Or did they interbreed and thus absorb them into our population?
-Anatomical evidence form fossils can be interpreted either way
+Genome sequencing of recoverable DNA from fossils is underway to try to answer this question.